 Leading without Authority

 As the person in charge of the product, you often don’t have the authority to tell people what to do.
-Instead, you need to collaborate with the development team and the other stakeholders to help you build, market, and sell a new product or new features.
+Instead, you need to collaborate with the stakeholders and development teams to provide a new product or new features.
 But effective collaboration requires leadership.

-Unfortunately, there is no one right way to lead people.
-The appropriate approach depends on the context.
-While many people, including myself, favour a visionary product manager—someone who leads through a shared vision—this leadership style is not always helpful.
+How you best lead others depends on the context, there is no one right way to the stakeholders and dev teams.
+While many people, including myself, favour a visionary product person—someone who leads through a shared vision—this leadership style is not always helpful.
 Take a product in crisis that is about to miss a critical release date or has stopped working due to a major bug.
 This is hardly an opportunity to shine as a visionary leader and guide people by establishing an aspirational goal.

 As leadership is context dependent, we need to understand which leadership approaches are available to us and when they are appropriate.
 Goleman’s classification of six leadership styles helps us with this.
-Goleman distinguishes visionary, affiliative, democratic, coaching, pacesetting, and coercive styles.
+It distinguishes visionary, affiliative, democratic, coaching, pacesetting, and coercive styles.
 Every leadership style has its place and none is always right.
-Instead, they are intended to complement each other.
-If you want to excel as a product manager, then you have to be able to apply all of them.
-Think of the styles as leadership tools that have their unique strengths and weaknesses—like most product management practices, such as user stories and use cases, or goal-oriented product roadmaps and feature-based ones.
+Instead, they complement each other.
+If you want to excel as a product professional, then you should be able to apply all of them.
+Think of the styles as leadership tools that have their unique strengths and weaknesses.

 The Visionary Product Manager

-A visionary product manager leads others by inspiring a shared vision.
+A visionary product manager leads through shared goals including inspiring a shared vision.
 It describes the ultimate reason for creating the product and acts the product’s true north that pulls people in the right direction.
 A visionary leader says, “come with me”, and lets people work out the details of how to get there.

 The Affiliative Product Manager